-Every time I made a change to the software code it would trigger the infrastructure part as well, and I didn't like that fact that my infrastructure was re-deploying every time I made a change to the software.
+Every time I made a change to the software code, it would trigger the infrastructure part as well, and I was not too fond of the fact that my infrastructure was re-deploying every time I made a change to the software.

 I found a solution to my problem - GitHub Actions triggers!

 Within GitHub, a GitHub Actions workflow is an automated process that can be set up within your repositories.
 A GitHub Actions workflow can automate tasks and jobs for you.
 It can help you build your Continuous Integration/Continuous Delivery (CI/CD) pipelines.

 When you create a GitHub Action, you can specify when it runs, this is called a trigger.
 You can identify triggers, such as when new code is pushed to the repository or when a pull request is actioned, the workflow will spin into action.

 Usually, these triggers are set to kick off when a change happens to a specific branch.
 But you can take that down another level.
 You can specify if a change occurs to a particular directory or path within a branch, and the workflow will kick start.